 The book industry is as ruthless as any other business.
 Some might say that it is more so, for exploiting its residual gentlepersonly image, as though no civilised person would actually expect to make a living by work.
 Authors should take as much care over the details of a commission as they would in any other part of the media - or more, since the relationship with the client is more complex and longer in duration.

 The contracts book publishers offer are often complicated.
-They may refer to all kinds of peripherals, such as who supplies/pays for indexes and illustrations, who should negotiate for permission to use photographs, and much more.
+They may refer to all kinds of peripherals, such as who supplies or pays for indexes and illustrations, who should negotiate for permission to use photographs, and much more.
 All items can be the subject of negotiation.
 Never agree to anything without being aware of its full implications.
 Be especially careful about "indemnity clauses" - see notes on negotiating book contracts.
-The Society of Authors (see the link below) publishes a useful booklet, A Quick Guide to Publishers' Contracts (£10 to non-members of the Society, free to members).
+The Society of Authors (see the link below) publishes a useful booklet, a Guide to Publishers' Contracts (£12 to non-members of the Society, free to members) - see the link below.

 Minimum Terms Agreements